Adamant-im/adamant-bet/README.md

 * `slack` <string> Token for Slack alerts for the bot’s administrator.
 No alerts if not set.
 * `adamant_notify` <string> ADM address for the bot’s administrator.
 Recommended.
 * `known_crypto` <string, array> List of crytpocurrencies bot can work with.
 If bot will receive or request for crypto not in list, it will not process payment and notify owner.
 Obligatorily
-* `accepted_crypto` <string, array> List of crytpocurrencies you want to accept for exchange.
+* `accepted_crypto` <string, array> List of crytpocurrencies you want to accept for bet and pay rewards.
 If bot will receive payment in not-in-list crypto, it will try to return it.
 Obligatorily

-* `exchange_crypto` <string, array> List of crytpocurrencies you want to send in exchange.
-If bot will receive request for exchange of not-in-list crypto, it will try to return payment back.
-Obligatorily
+//
 * `exchange_fee` <float> Pecentage you take as fee for bot's service.
 Default is 10.
-* `exchange_fee_ADM` <float> Pecentage you take as fee, if receiving payment is in specific currency.
-This value will override general `exchange_fee`
 * `min_value_usd` <float> Minimum payment equivalent in USD accepted.
 Default is 1.
 * `daily_limit_usd` <float> Daily exchange limit for one user, equivalent in USD.
 Default is 1000.
 * `min_confirmations` <int> How many confirmations to wait before transaction counts accepted.
 Default is 3.
 * `min_confirmations_ADM` <int> To override `min_confirmations` for specific cryptocurrency.
-* `welcome_string` <string> How to reply user in-chat, if unknown command received.
-Default is “Hi! 😊 I'm your exchange bot.
-I operate instantly and anonymously. ℹ️ Learn more about me on ADAMANT’s blog or type **/help** to see what I can.”
+* `welcome_string` <string> Hi! 😊 I'm anonymous and Blockchain-proved bet bot.
+I accept bets on currency rates and pay rewards to winners. ℹ️ Learn more on ADAMANT’s blog or type **/help** to start betting."

 ## Launching
-You can start the Exchange Bot with the `node app` command, but it is recommended to use the process manager for this purpose.
+You can start the Bet Bot with the `node app` command, but it is recommended to use the process manager for this purpose.
 ```
-pm2 start --name exchangebot app.js
+pm2 start --name betbot app.js
 ```

 ## Add Exchange Bot to cron: